17 Best Hikes in Palm Springs, CA

 Another top mid-range option is the Desert Riviera Hotel.
 The recently renovated hotel has a vintage vibe to its rooms and suites.
 If you're traveling with the kids, there are interconnected room options for families.
 Amenities include a free breakfast, swimming pool, hot tub, and even complimentary airport transport.

 The boutique The Palm Springs Hotel is a trendy, modern property with a mix of rooms and suites.
 These are done up in mid-century modern style but also feature 21st-century tech, like Apple TVs.
 Amenities here include a heated swimming pool with sun loungers, a hot tub, an outdoor fireplace, and vending machines.

 - Budget Hotels: Skylark Hotel is a classy budget choice.
 The hotel features a contemporary take on a 1950s motor lodge.
 It has just 28 rooms, which are all uniquely decorated.
 Amenities here include a free breakfast, swimming pool, hot tub, and spa.

 Traveling with a dog?
 Try the pet friendly Caliente Tropics Resort.
 The two-star property offers rooms and suites, with pool or mountain views, that are clean and comfortable.
 The family-friendly property has a game room, swimming pool, and coffee shop on-site.

 More Related Articles on PlanetWare.com

-Things to do around Palm Springs: Once you've had your fill of hiking, be sure to check out the main attractions in Palm Springs.
+Things to Do around Palm Springs: Once you've had your fill of hiking, be sure to check out the main attractions in Palm Springs.
 Alternatively, you may want to simply spend some time relaxing around a pool if you are staying at one of the area's luxury resorts.
-If you want to do a day trip, head out to explore Joshua Tree National Park, where you'll also find beautiful hikes and other sights.
+If you want to do a day trip, head out to explore Joshua Tree National Park, where you'll also find beautiful hike trails and other sights.